eacevedo1/AudioText-ContextDomainAdaptation/README.md

 ```

 **Parameters:**
-- --dataset: The name of the dataset from which you want to extract embeddings (e.g., urbansound8k, tau2019uas).
+- `--dataset`: The name of the dataset from which you want to extract embeddings (e.g., urbansound8k, tau2019uas).
-- --path: The folder path of the augmented dataset or original dataset.
+- `--path`: The folder path of the augmented dataset or original dataset.
 If working with an augmented dataset, provide the folder path (e.g., urbansound8k-20240705184401); otherwise, set it to None.
-- --num_workers: (Optional) The number of workers to use for extracting embeddings (default: 1).
+- `--num_workers`: (Optional) The number of workers to use for extracting embeddings (default: 1).

 The embeddings will be saved as a `.pt` file in the `data/embeddings/` directory.
 The filename will follow the format `<dataset_name>_<timestamp>.pt`.